Stencyl/stencylpedia/chapter-d/engine-extensions.md

 1. Open a game.
 2. Go to **Settings > Extensions**.
 3. Click **Enable/Disable** for the extensions you wish to enable/disable.
-4. Save your game.
-Close it.
-Reopen it.
-The extensions will now be enabled/disabled.
+4. The extensions will now be enabled/disabled.
+Save your game.

 ![enable-disable-extensions](http://static.stencyl.com/help/images/extensions-1.png)